phpfunk/phpfunk.github.com/about/readme.md

 Why is the most important metric to track.
 If you don't know why you are building something, stop.
 If you don't know why you are being asked to do a task, please stop.
 We should all be asking 'Why' when we don't know.

 ### Ownership
 I expect that if you take the work, you own the work.
-If you are having issues, let's talk.
-I will not micromanage.
+If you are having issues, let's talk, I will help.
+I do not micromanage.
 I expect you to deliver what you say you will in the timeframe you agreed to.

 ### Problem Solving
 We will solve problems together.
 I will not solve your problems for you.
 It doesn't benefit you or me.
 When you come to me with a problem I am likely going to ask you 'Well, what do you think?'.
 This isn't because I don't have an opinion, it's because I want to hear yours.
 I want you to make mistakes and find the right path.
 I will help you find the tools & skillsets you need to solve problems.